 Even if you settle your case, in many states, including Illinois, you and/or your spouse still have to show up in court for a “final hearing.”
 When you do, the emotions that you feel may surprise you.

-There’s something about knowing that your marriage is really about to be over that will just hit you like a ton of bricks when everything gets finalized.
+There’s something about knowing that your marriage is about to be over for real that can hit you like a ton of bricks.
+Sure, you knew you were getting divorced before.
+But in the moment everything gets finalized that knowledge becomes real.

 Coping With Divorce When You’re Feeling Triggered

-Yet, knowledge alone won’t stop you from feeling a surge of emotions when your spouse, your spouse’s lawyer, or the system, pushes your buttons.
+Of course, knowledge alone won’t stop you from feeling a surge of emotions when your spouse, your spouse’s lawyer, or the system, pushes your buttons.
+But at least when you KNOW what to expect, you can prepare yourself in advance so that you deal with your emotions more productively.

-The key to dealing with those emotions and coping with divorce is to learn to control your emotions in the moments that matter.
-Exploding in the middle of a court room hearing can cost you dearly.
+The key to getting divorced with the least amount of heartache and expense lies in learning to control your emotions in the moments that matter.
+Exploding in the middle of a court hearing can cost you dearly.
 Letting your emotions rip when you’re home alone is probably healthy.

-The bottom line is that, you don’t need to be a Zen master to get through your divorce with grace.
-All you need to do is to understand your emotional trigger points, and be ready to deal with them when they come.
+The bottom line is that you don’t need to be a Zen master to get through your divorce with grace.
+All you need to do is to understand your emotional trigger points and be ready to deal with the rush of emotions that will inevitably come when your spouse, your lawyer, or the system pushes your buttons.